BioNBytes/MutationData_ProteinPaint_Lollipop_Tutorial/README.md

 available_studies <- available_studies()
 head(available_studies)
 ```
 ## Step 3: Retrieve Mutation Data
-For the sake of this tutorial will utilize the TCGA breast cancer study by [Ciriello et al](https://pubmed.ncbi.nlm.nih.gov/26451490/) from 2015.
-Here is the [link](https://www.cbioportal.org/study/summary?id=brca_tcga_pub2015) to the cBioPortal page of this study.
-We will use the unique study_id for this study to programmatically retrieve associated mutation data (in MAF format).
-Then we will subset it for the *CDH1* gene and view the identified mutation types.
+In this tutorial, we utilize the TCGA breast cancer study by [Ciriello et al.](https://pubmed.ncbi.nlm.nih.gov/26451490/) (2015).
+The [cBioPortal page](https://www.cbioportal.org/study/summary?id=brca_tcga_pub2015) for this study is provided.
+We will use the unique study_id to programmatically retrieve mutation data (in MAF format), subset it for the _CDH1_ gene, and examine the mutation types.
 ```r
 # Retrieve mutation data for CDH1 from TCGA Breast Cancer study
 TCGA_BRCA_MAF <- get_mutations_by_study(study_id = "brca_tcga_pub2015")